StephanyMil/StephanyMil/README.md

 ### Hi there 👋
 ⚡ I'm a Software Engineering student

-🌱 I’m currently learning JavaScript, Java
+🌱 I’m currently learning
+   - JavaScript
+   - Java

 🔭 I’m currently working on C/C++

 📫 How to reach me: stephanymilhomem56@gmail.com

 <!--